 Rolling over your 401(k) is only allowed when you leave your employer.
+However, if you are 59½, most plans will allow you to roll over your 401(k) while still working with your employer.
 That being said, sooner or later, you’re bound to leave your employer and you will need to make a decision on what to do with your 401(k) plan.
 This also applies to other tax-deferred accounts including Thrift Savings Plans (TSP), 403(b)’s, and 457’s.

 Your options are to: